-If you’re interested in a simpler life and think minimalism is the path for you, you’ll likely need to address some of the ways you think about your stuff and how and why you accumulate it.
-In this post, I’ll tell you the main minimalist mindset changes I’ve made along my minimalism journey and why you might need to make them too.
+If you’re interested in a simpler life, you’ll likely need to address some of the ways you think about your stuff.
+It’s important to understand how and why you continue to accumulate it.
+In this post, I’ll tell you the main minimalist mindset changes I’ve made and why you might need to make them too.

 Becoming a minimalist is more than just throwing away all the excess stuff you own.
 If you only focus on your physical things, you’ll likely end up keeping your home clean for a little while, but will ultimately end up refilling it with new things.